tejjeenu/Habit-Centred-Todolist/README.md

 ## Features

 1. **Add Tasks**: Enter your tasks with optional start time, end time, and duration.
 The app prevents overlapping tasks.
 2. **Infer Habits**: Use the "Infer" section to describe your goals or pain points.
-The app uses AI to suggest habits that can help you achieve your goals or overcome challenges.
+The app uses an AI RAG system to suggest habits that can help you achieve your goals or overcome challenges.
 3. **Create Habits**: Manually create habits, set their duration, interval, and schedule them on specific days.
 4. **Edit Habits**: Adjust habit schedules and settings as your routine evolves.
 5. **Schedule Optimisation**: The app combines your tasks and habits, checks for time clashes, and generates a recommended routine.